-Digging in to look for the life within us and getting in touch with it brings about a release and transformation of the pain.
+Digging in to look for the life within us can bring about a release and transformation of the pain.
 That’s where the therapy is.

 When you use creativity you can cut below the layers to get to the survival mechanism and creative spirit.
 If you hit that place right it’s like natural energy – healing will start to take place.

 An estimated 26.2 percent of Americans ages 18 and older — about one in four adults — suffer from a diagnosable emotional disorder in a given year while 9-13 percent of children ages 9-17 have a ‘serious emotional disturbance with substantial functional impairment’ (www.nimh.nih.gov).